gguex/SemSim_AutoCor/code_python/README.md

   - The second file (ending with \_noun_only.txt) contains only nouns from the raw text file (tokens tagged with "NN", "NNS", "NNP" and "NNPS" by Flair).
 Each token is lemmatized, lower-cased and non-alpha characters are removed (compound words are splitted).
 Tokens are separated by a whitespace and sentences by "\n" (end of line).

+**transform_text_into_gensim_model.py** : This short script take a text word vector model (from e.g. https://wikipedia2vec.github.io/wikipedia2vec/pretrained/) and transform it into a gensim model (it's faster to load in a gensim format)